isomerpages/mse-zerowaste/_zero-waste/05a-chapter3-overview.md

 will support the proper management of these three priority waste streams through a regulatory framework to promote resource sustainability.
-The Resource Sustainability Act is a landmark legislation introduced in 2019 to give effect to the regulatory framework.
+The Resource Sustainability Bill is a landmark legislation introduced in 2019.
+When passed, it will give effect to the regulatory framework.
-Through legislation, the Government will mandate the segregation and treatment of food waste by large food waste generators and impose the Extended Producer
+This would include mandating the segregation of and treatment of food waste by large food waste generators and imposing the Extended
-Responsibility framework on producers and retailers of electrical and electronic equipment (EEE).
+Producer Responsibility framework on producers and retailers of electrical and electronic equipment (EEE).
 The Government will also mandate the reporting of packaging data and submission of plans to reduce, reuse or recycle packaging by producers of packaged products and